/blog/can_protocol

 The added bit is not part of the application data.
 The receiver automatically removes it during reception.

-If a receiver sees six consecutive equal bits in a part of the frame where bit stuffing is expected, a stuff error is generated.
+If a receiver sees six consecutive equal bits in a Classic CAN region where dynamic bit stuffing is expected, a stuff error is generated.

 In everyday language, people often talk about "CAN signals," but technically the bus transports frames.